Tornadoes and severe winds strike central US as another round of rain and snow to pummel the West and North – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Joe Sutton, Aya Elamroussi, Haley Brink, Rebekah Reiss, Tina Burnside and Keith Allen contributed to this report.
+CNN’s Aya Elamroussi, Haley Brink, Rebekah Reiss, Tina Burnside and Keith Allen contributed to this report.